vekatze/neut/book/src/noetic-optimization.md

 ## Creating a Noema: Local Cast

-We firstly need a way to create a noema.
+Firstly, we need a way to create a noema.
 The syntax `let-on` is for that purpose:

 ```neut
 let x: A = some-func() // x: A